Review – Sins of a Solar Empire

 Taking First Person Shooters to a New Level of Suck

 After a long day of working, it’s nice to come home, jump on my computer, and blow the living daylights out of people, monsters, hookers, you name it.
 For me, playing an FPS after a day of work is akin to getting an Oreo Cookie Blizzard on a hot day; it just feels right.
 I don’t have to think, I don’t have to care about hurting people, I just shoot and all of my stress melts away.
 As blood sprays across the digital walls and bodies drop, mangled and lifeless to the floor, I grin and become new again.
 When I heard the news that Crysis was in development, I was happy.
-FarCry, while not a perfect game, was an ok shooter so I figured Crysis would follow suit. → You think about everything.
+FarCry, while not a perfect game, was an ok shooter so I figured Crysis would follow suit.
+I was regrettably wrong.

 Diary of a Guitar Hero Loser